hp-l33/hp-l33/README.md

 I am Haopeng Li, currently a Ph.D. student at BUPT, but I am about to **quit** due to a lack of guidance and resources, as well as being subjected to psychological manipulation (PUA) 💔.

-Before this, I obtained a Bachelor's degree 🎓 in Computer Science and Technology from China University of Petroleum.
+Before this, I obtained a Bachelor's degree 🎓 in Computer Science and Technology from China University of Petroleum in 2023.

 I am currently interning at Huawei 2012 Lab, focusing on large-scale visual generation models.
 At the same time, I am preparing for the 25Fall application season.